Gabatrix: the Violet Wave

 “Better than many,” she replied.

 “There was something that bothered me.
 When I went through the given database on the T’rintar clan, I found their knowledge of other alien races to be ... lacking.
-There are so few alien races that the Itreans discovered over the course of the hundreds of thousands of years of surviving history.
+There are so few alien races that the Itreans discovered throughout the hundreds of thousands of years of surviving history.
 What happened?”

 Shira seemed to think about it.
 “Besides the Emphra, we have little desire to explore.
-We expand, but we don’t care about it.”
+We expand, but don’t care who we find.”

 “It seems so ... boring.”

 She took a big whiff of her cigarette.
 “We did have time periods where we explored and found the rare intelligent alien races.
-One race that we called the Can’lo exterminated themselves.”
+One race that we called the Can’lo.”

-“How did that happen?” he asked as he kept his vision at her.
+“How did that happen?” he asked as he kept his vision on her.

 “We don’t know.
-Four thousand years ago, on the other side of the galaxy, they had an entire birth world populated.
-They had not mastered any form of faster than light propulsion and were no threat to us.
+Four thousand years ago, they had an entire world populated on the other side of the galaxy.
+They had not mastered any form of faster-than-light propulsion and posed no threat to us.
 We let them be as they wanted.
-We sent a ship to study them, and they reported that the entire population was extinct.
+Later, we sent a ship to study them, and they reported that the entire population was extinct.
 Their bones littered the planet.
 Attempts to figure out what had happened resulted in us concluding that they exterminated themselves by burning out their own atmosphere.”

 “They had mastered atmospheric planetary weapons of mass destruction.
 Similar to nuclear weapons, they simply went to war and used them.
-The population of billions was completely dead.
-We sent no additional ships to study them.”
+The population of billions was completely decimated.
+No further efforts were made to study them.”

 Javier shook his head.
-“I guess we were the lucky ones not to destroy ourselves.”
+“I guess we’re the lucky ones not to destroy ourselves.”

 “Both of us,” she corrected him.
 “We used similar weapons in the past, and it resulted in numerous worlds being uninhabitable.
 It was why we started migrating further and further away from the opposite side of the galaxy.
 Old worlds were long gone or forgotten.”